Housing Units Patterns & Trends

 View selected metros by county to examine metro change by component county.

 See about related data and tools below.

 Patterns of Housing Unit Percent Change by County

-The graphic below shows patterns of housing units change from 2010 to 2018.
+The graphic below shows patterns of county housing unit percent change from 2010 to 2018.
 Create your own time period, intervals, colors and more using ProximityOne GIS resources.
 Click graphic for larger view with details.

 - view developed using CV XE GIS software and associated GIS project.

-- create similar maps for counties, all/selected CBSAs, or states using CV XE GIS and associated GIS project.
+- create similar maps for counties, metros, or states using CV XE GIS and associated GIS project.

 Housing Units by County, State, U.S. 2010-2019 Interactive Table

 Click column header to sort; click again to sort other direction.